Financial Aid Policies

 Refunds of any amount after eligible educational expenses are deducted are normally made by the State Controller’s Office.

 Housatonic Community College Foundation, Inc. Scholarships

-Information about scholarship applications and deadlines are publicized regularly throughout the HCC community.
-It is required that all students apply for financial aid before applying for scholarships.
-Current full-time and part-time students in good academic standing, students whose financial aid does not cover their classes and who have completed at least 9 credits at Housatonic may apply.
-Students who do not have 9 or more credits at Housatonic are required to upload their prior school’s transcript when applying.
-Students with 70 credits or more, or have a college degree (associate, bachelor, or master degree) are ineligible for scholarships.
+Information about scholarship applications and deadlines are publicized regularly throughout the HCC community via HCC’s online website, emails and monitors throughout the college campus.
+All students must apply for financial aid before applying for Foundation scholarships.
+All HCC students who are registered, in good academic standing, and whose financial aid does not cover their tuition may apply.
+New students who do not have 9 or more credits at from HCC are required to upload their prior school’s transcript.
+Students with 70 credits or more, or have a college degree (associate’s, bachelor’s, or master’s) are ineligible for scholarships.
 For more information see the HCC website.